 Mould is a sign your house is damp.
-It can cause health problems for your family and should be removed regularly.
-Check hidden areas like wardrobes, under carpets, and behind curtains and furniture.
+It can cause health problems for your family and should be removed promptly.
+Regularly check hidden areas like wardrobes, under carpets, and behind curtains and furniture.
+Identifying and managing the dampness sources that cause mould in your home is essential for preventing mould recurrence.

 How to remove mould